The Impact Of Adopting BIM On How Construction Companies Work

 Yet, despite knowing the benefits, the adoption of BIM has been slow among construction companies.

-According to a survey by AutoDesk and IDC, only one in three construction companies in India have planned a digital transformation roadmap for the next 12 years.
+According to a survey by AutoDesk and IDC, only one in three construction companies in India has planned a digital transformation roadmap for the next 12 years.

 Changes That Companies Must Make To Adopt BIM